Archaeology Today offers an in-depth introduction to the latest methods, techniques and theoretical approaches of archaeology.

 The minor Archaeology Today: (Digital) Science in Archaeology is open to all students, and would combine particularly well with a Bachelor's in History, Heritage Studies, Earth and Economics, Earth Sciences and Archaeology.

-This minor may therefore also serve as a good preparation for academic Bachelor’s students who want to apply for admission to a Master's programme in one of the above mentioned fields of study, in particular the Research Master's in Heritage, Memory and Archaeology, the dual Master's in Heritage and Memory Studies and the one-year Master's in Archaeology.
+This minor may serve as a good preparation for academic Bachelor’s students who want to apply for admission to a Master's programme in one of the above mentioned fields of study, in particular the Research Master's in Heritage, Memory and Archaeology, the dual Master's in Heritage and Memory Studies and the one-year Master's in Archaeology.
 Always check the entry requirements on the Application and Admission page of the Master’s programme you are interested in.

 This minor is open for application to students who have obtained an academic first-year diploma or a positive Binding Study Advice from an academic Bachelor's programme.
 This entails that you must have obtained at least 48 ECTS in your propaedeutic year.